-The council has a well-established and robust corporate governance framework.
+The Council has a well-established and robust corporate governance framework.
 The latest Annual Governance Statements (AGS) has been reviewed taking into account external and internal audit reviews, our risk assessments and knowledge of our control environment.
 The review of our governance arrangements has concluded that they are effective.
-However given the current challenges and uncertainties, there will be an increase level of political engagement within the budget process for the period 2021/24.

-These will be the introduction of Star Chamber approach to deal with a major suite of challenges, across our responsibilities and our budget.
+An internally focused resources oversight group has been introduced to challenge officers re: delivery of value for money across all services.
+In addition, a Star Chamber approach has been introduced to the financial planning process, adding a robust challenge process to the development of our budget proposals.
 The Star Chamber is effectively an informal meeting of cabinet members supported by senior officers.

-Its primary purpose will be to examine the current and future finance and commissioning plans with the aim of achieving improved value for money, identifying efficiencies and ensuring resources focused on priority areas.
-The forum will provide a focus for ensuring that existing finance and commissioning plans are being delivered or alternative plans are being brought forward.
-These enhanced governance arrangements will review delivery and progress against existing commissioning plans and shape Service Plan objectives and key actions for 21/22 and beyond.
+Its primary purpose is to examine current and future finance and commissioning plans with the aim of seeking assurance as to improved value for money, identifying efficiencies and ensuring resources focused on priority areas.
+The forum provides a focus for ensuring that existing finance and commissioning plans are being delivered or alternative plans are being brought forward.
+These enhanced governance arrangements will review delivery and progress against existing commissioning plans and shape Service Plan objectives and key actions for 2023/24 and beyond.